 The little one’s voice was so divine that it took me 30-35 years back when I started speaking fluently.
-He had a sweet voice with a kind of American accent that I read in Archie Comics when I was a child.
-He spoke clearly, with a confidence of a friend, philosopher, and guide.
+He’d a sweet voice with a kind of American accent that I read in Archie Comics when I was a child.
+He spoke clearly, with the confidence of a friend, philosopher, and guide.
 At one point in time, I felt like talking to someone of the same age but more wisdom.

-His voice had innocence that dwells the almighty, the power that can make time travel possible, the compassion that can transform a lost soul into a Buddha.
+His voice had an innocence that dwells the Almighty, the power that can make time travel possible, the compassion that can transform a lost soul into a Buddha.